grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

                 keyId: {
                   type: 'string',
                   description: 'Identifier of Azure Key Vault key.
 See [key identifier format](https://docs.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates#vault-name-and-object-name) for more details.
 When Azure Key Vault key management service is enabled, this field is required and must be a valid key identifier.
 When Azure Key Vault key management service is disabled, leave the field empty.'
+                },
+                keyVaultNetworkAccess: {
+                  type: 'string',
+                  enum: [ 'Public', 'Private' ],
+                  default: 'Public',
+                  'x-ms-enum': {
+                    name: 'KeyVaultNetworkAccessTypes',
+                    modelAsString: true
+                  },
+                  title: 'Network access of the key vault',
+                  description: 'Network access of key vault.
+The possible values are `Public` and `Private`. `Public` means the key vault allows public access from all networks. `Private` means the key vault disables public access and enables private link.
+The default value is `Public`.'
+                },
+                keyVaultResourceId: {
+                  type: 'string',
+                  description: 'Resource ID of key vault.
+When keyVaultNetworkAccess is `Private`, this field is required and must be a valid resource ID.
+When keyVaultNetworkAccess is `Public`, leave the field empty.'
                 }
               }
             },